Compare Car Insurance in New Zealand

 Contact your insurer within 24-48 hours to lodge your claim.
 They'll provide a claim number and guide you through their specific process.
 Most insurers now offer online claims submission with photo uploads.
 For comprehensive insurance, you can usually choose between approved repairers (often with guaranteed repairs) or your preferred repairer.

 The claims assessor will evaluate damage and determine whether to repair or write off your vehicle.
-Write-offs occur when repair costs exceed 60-80% of the vehicle's value.
+Write-offs typically occur when repair costs exceed a significant proportion of the vehicle's value.
 Settlement for write-offs depends on your policy type: market value policies pay current market worth, while agreed value policies pay the pre-agreed amount.
-Most straightforward claims are settled within 2-4 weeks.
+Straightforward claims are generally settled within a few weeks.

 Special Considerations for NZ Drivers